 Significant International Outreach and Global Opportunities

 The School of Nursing is a designated World Health Organization Collaborating Center.
 As such, midwifery and primary care nurse practitioner students have had the opportunity to work with School of Nursing faculty in clinical settings in Africa (Liberia, Ghana, Uganda), Central America (Honduras) and Asia (Thailand).

 UMSN NP students are paired with peers at the Institute of Nursing, Suranaree University of Technology in Nakhon Ratchasima (also known as Korat), about 3 hours northeast of Bangkok.
 These student pairs work side by side for 2 weeks, with supervision by UMSN and local faculty.
 Students are placed at a rural community clinical site, where they treat patients, conduct health screenings and make home visits.

 Students in the second clinical year of the Nurse Practitioner programs.

-Participants will be charged a program fee that includes the following: housing, most meals, in-country transportation, a full-day cultural excursion, bottled water and HTH health insurance.
-It does not include airfare.
-Fee information will be available sometime this summer.
+Program Fee: $1600 Participants will be charged a program fee that includes the following: housing, most meals, in-country transportation, a full-day cultural excursion, bottled water, most meals and HTH health insurance.
+It does not include airfare, passport/visa fees, required vaccinations, some meals, and any personal expenses.

 Passport and Visa